You are here: Urology Textbook > Ureters > UPJ obstruction

 Renal scintigraphy after administration of a radionuclide (MAG3) assesses renal function separate for each kidney and measures the drainage from the renal pelvis to the bladder after stimulation with furosemide.
 Poor drainage from the renal pelvis means a washout of tracer of less than 50% tracer activity within 20 minutes after furosemide stimulation.
 A tracer half time of less than 10 minutes after furosemide stimulation is considered normal.
 A half time between 10–20 min is considered uncertain in relation to relevant obstruction.
 Indications for surgery are relevant obstruction, especially with symptoms or decreasing fractional renal function.

 Vesicoureteral reflux is associated in 10% of cases with UPJ obstruction.
 Voiding cystourethrogram is necessary for dilated ureters.

-Retrograde pyelography and ureteroscopy is necessary for unclear proximal ureteral stenoses.
+Retrograde pyelography and ureteroscopy are necessary for unclear proximal ureteral stenoses.
 Furthermore, retrograde pyelography is done if insertion of a ureteral stent is done for the relieve of symptoms or before surgery [figure retrograde pyelography of UPJ obstruction in a duplex system and retrograde pyelography of UPJ obstruction].

 CT or MRI angiography and urography:

 Imaging technique for adults for the identification of a lower pole renal artery, if endopyelotomy is planned or to image complex anatomy of kidney malformations.

 The Whitaker test in an invasive measurement of the renal pelvis pressure during infusion through a percutaneous nephrostomy with 10 ml/min.
 The pressure of bladder is subtracted from the renal pelvis pressure, the difference should be lower than 20 cm water column.
 Due to the invasiveness of the test, it is seldom used in practice.

 Differential diagnosis of UPJ Obstruction